logo-b81fc6af2faedb728fbd5fa5eeed23730c5b8be653318097907f3f0a5adbc5a6

 Affected Communities & Regions

-• Sidi Kacem Province: Significant evacuations in the communes of Al Haouafate, Sidi El Kamel, and Ermilate.
+• Sidi Kacem Province: Massive evacuations continue in the villages of Al Haouafate, Sidi El Kamel, and Sidi Allal Tazi.

 Local Landmarks & Interest